JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/django-aws/django-docker/index.md

 ![nginx_conf](./steps/step4.png)

-You can see the below configuration, nginx is going proxy request to upstream server running on port 5000 which is pointing to our backend app.
+As shown in the configuration below, nginx is going proxy request to upstream server running on port 5000 which is pointing to our backend app.

 ```